SolokiAbbas/sociagram/README.md

 * Posts can be bookmarked
 * Saved Posts can be viewed in Profile Page
 * Can search for Users while leads to their profile page
+* Explore page with Random Users and Random Posts to look at

 ### Overall Structure